Nanne/nanne.github.io/index.md

 I wrote my PhD thesis at Tilburg University on representation learning for artistic style, the digital version of which can be found [here](/papers/thesis.pdf).

-After my PhD I worked at the Informatics Institute of the University of Amsterdam, on the [SEMIA](https://sensorymovingimagearchive.humanities.uva.nl/) project.
-Where I developed techniques for exploring AV archives based on perceptual and sensory features.
+After my PhD I worked at the Informatics Institute of the University of Amsterdam, on the [SEMIA](https://sensorymovingimagearchive.humanities.uva.nl/) project, where I developed techniques for exploring AV archives based on perceptual and sensory features.